AU-BCE-EE/STM/README.md

 `<IDxx>` is a 4 character run ID or key code.
 Providing file names are optional, although the order is fixed.
-For example, an actual call might lok like this:
+For example, an actual call might look like this:

 ```
 ./stm sim1
 ```

-With no files specified default names will be used for the parameter file and "user parameter" file, with weather calculated.
+With no files specified STM will look for the two parameter files with default names (`pars.txt` and `user_pars.txt`), with weather and slurry level calculated.
-Typically, however, input file names will be gien in the call, as in the example below.
+Typically, however, input file names will be given in the call, as in the example below.

 ```
 ./stm sim2 pars.txt user_pars.txt